-If you make this Peach Ice Cream, it will literally ruin any other ice cream for you, FOREVER!
-It is beyond delicious and you’ll be making it again and again.
+Beware!
+If you make this Peach Ice Cream, it will most likely, and quite literally ruin any other ice cream for you, FOREVER!
+It is so rich and creamy and beyond delicious, you’ll be making it again and again.
 The fresh peaches mixed with this high-fat ice cream base are a match made in heaven!

-This ice cream is best when you use my Quick Peach Jam, get the recipe here.
+This ice cream is best when used with my Quick Peach Jam, grab the recipe here.
 I am honestly at a loss for words besides the fact that it is simply amazing.
-I am in love with this ice cream and I won’t be buying ice cream ever again!
+I am in love with this ice cream and I simply won’t be buying ice cream ever again!

 Ice Cream Base: